 "There are some people so poor, all they have is money."

-I just graduated college and decide to move to "the big city."
-I don't have a job a job lined up, though.
+I just graduated from college and decide to move to "the big city."
+I don't have a job lined up, though.
 I tell myself that not having a job will be the fire behind me that I need to find one.
 It takes a while, but I eventually get a job.
 They don't pay me well at first, so I live paycheck to paycheck.

 A year later I'm sitting in my review meeting and I learn that I'm getting a 20% raise!
 Jackpot!
 I can spend more money now!

 Another year later I'm getting another review, and I learn I'm getting a 28% raise!
 I'm rich (at least I think I am)!

 After a couple years of spending money on things and stuff, like I think I'm supposed to, I change directions and am finally able to stop living paycheck-to-paycheck.
 I finally get out of debt.
 I am able to build emergency savings.
 This comes with less stress and more peace of mind.

 Later I take a trip to Alaska, and I had a great time.
 This is the first time I had a clue that the way I spend my money matters; that going to Alaska for a week gives me more enjoyment than buying a new computer desk or car stereo.